 Running, like a butterfly

-I know that may be hard to envision.
 Butterflies frequently fly in short bursts, which is how I would describe myself as a runner.
-During the months after my divorce, I literally ran out of the house — running, as “a sport,” for the first time.
-My mind was everywhere and I needed more than my usual fitness routine of pilates, spinning, kickboxing and barre classes.
-Day after day it was like being pulled by a magnet to just…run.
+During the months after my divorce, I literally ran out of the house, as if I was repelled.
+My inability to process the end of a 12 year relationship (and 7 year marriage) kept me from glancing at the emotions like a tornado inside of me.
+Suddenly, this tornado was my new running coach.
+I was running, as “sport,” for the first time.
+My mind was everywhere and I needed more than my usual fitness routine of Pilates, spinning, kickboxing and barre classes.
+Day after day it was like being sucked outside by a magnet to just…run.
 I’ve never loved running.
-It was just a way to challenge myself, push myself, so I have continued to sign up for races throughout the year and continue to train for them.
+It is a way to challenge myself, push myself, so I have continued to sign up for races throughout the year and continue to train for them.
 I tend to keep my promises, honor my word, and follow through when I set my mind to something.
-There’s not too many emotions that come close to that sense of personal pride and accomplishment, and so I do it – I keep running and testing myself.
-In a few days I’ll run a race farther than I have in five years, at an elevation of more than 2,000 feet and partly on the Appalachian Trail.
-It’s going to be tough, but I’m here.

 Butterflies use their sense of sight, hearing, touch and smell to survive in the world.
 Their high-intensity light receptors enable them to see color in a much more vivid way than we’re capable of seeing.
-So many butterfly metaphors out there and I don’t want to add to that list…yet these days I am striving to pay more attention to my senses.
+So many butterfly metaphors out there and I don’t want to add to that list.
+Yet these days I am striving to pay more attention to my senses.
 Needless to say, I’m in a place of re-grounding, and I can’t keep running my habitual patterns to survive in my world.

 Comments are closed.